How to Determine Your Florida LLC Costs

-- What happens if I can't pay my fees to the Florida government?
+- What happens if I can't pay my filing fee to the Florida government?

-- Who receives the fees for forming my Florida business?
+- Who receives the filing fees for forming my Florida business?

-- What is usually the biggest fee I will pay when I form my Florida business?
+- What is typically the largest fee I will pay when I form my Florida LLC?

 - What payment methods can I use to pay my LLC or corporation filing fees to the Florida government?